For Developers

 This can get frustrating, especially during research and when collecting valid information for whatever reason.
 The solution?
 Text summarization.

-With this in mind, let’s first look at the two distinctive methods of text summarization, followed by five techniques that can be used in Python.
+With this in mind, let’s first look at the two distinctive methods of text summarization, followed by five techniques that Python developers can use.

 ‘Extractive’ and ‘Abstractive’ are the two methods of performing text summarization.
 Let’s discuss them in detail.